 Which office are you located at?

 How long have you worked here?
-Can you tell more about your role and background?
+Can you talk more about your role?

-What’s changed at the company since you’ve joined?
+What has changed at the company since you joined?

 What is important for you at GCT?